 - SS19: Research Lab "Building AI Systems for Detecting Political Polarization"

-At WeST, my task is to offer elements of Social Science as theoretical framework for a Computer Science audience.
-In practice, this means that I try to shape your research questions and, as result, the method.
-For example, a behavioral pattern in tweets may have political causes, which can be explained by a fitting political science theory.
+The seminars/labs offer elements of Social Science to be readily used by a Computer Science audience.
+In practice, this means to influence your research questions and, as result, the method.
+For example, a behavioral pattern that you find in tweets may have political causes, which can be explained by a fitting political science theory.

 [Trivia:] How fact-checking online misinformation works: never as well as here, unfortunately.